TrueWinter/SnowMail/README.md

 A few official plugins are published alongside SnowMail.

+> [!IMPORTANT]
-**Important:** Keep these plugin versions in sync with SnowMail to avoid issues.
+> Keep these plugin versions in sync with SnowMail to avoid issues.

 #### SnowCaptcha